Nelson-Dominici/Slimgry/README.md

 </div>

 <h2>🎲 Introduction</h2>

-Slimgry is a validation middleware for the <a href='https://www.slimframework.com/'>Slim framework</a>, with a validation syntax similar to <a href='https://laravel.com/docs/10.x/validation'>Laravel</a>.
+Slimgry is a validation middleware for the <a href='https://www.slimframework.com/'>Slim framework</a>, which validates the request body, with validation syntax similar to <a href='https://laravel.com/docs/10.x/validation'>Laravel</a>.